Diffuse supernova neutrinos at underground laboratories: Perspectives: what can be learned and how?

 \subsection{Acknowledgments}

-I am indebted to Michael Smy for important comments and feedback; many thanks to Shunsaku Horiuchi, James Keehn and Orlando L.~G. Peres for useful discussions.
-I acknowledges the support of the NSF under Grant No. PHY-0854827.
+I am indebted to Alessandra Tonazzo, Michael Smy, Mark Vagins and Michael Wurm for important comments and feedback; many thanks to Shunsaku Horiuchi, James Keehn, Orlando L.~G. Peres and Lili Yang for useful discussions.
+I acknowledge the support of the NSF under Grant No. PHY-0854827 and PHY-1205745.